openfoodfoundation/ofn-install/.github/ISSUE_TEMPLATE/bug_report.md

 * Version used:
 * Browser name and version:
 * Operating System and version (desktop or mobile):
-* OFN Platform instance where you discovered the bug, and which version of the software they are using.

 ## Possible Fix
 <!-- Not obligatory, but suggest a fix or reason for the bug -->